nraboy/mongodb-stitch-hugo/README.md

         branch: master
 ```

 The above configuration does a few things.
-First we're saying this runner should have everything necessary to run Node.js 12.X code, hence the Gulp tasks that we wish to run.
+First, we're saying this runner should have everything necessary to run Node.js 12.X code, hence the Gulp tasks that we wish to run.
 This runner likely won't have Hugo available, so we need to download and install it.
 Remember, our Gulp task will try to run Hugo, but that doesn't mean it exists on the machine we're using.

 After installing our runner dependencies, NPM will install the packages that exist in our **package.json** file.
 When these packages are available, the build task will run followed by the deploy task.